GUNN IMS

 1. Please use the online application form to send us all of your required documentation.

-3. Please note that the cut-off date for registration is usually six weeks before the start of a course.
+2. Please note that the cut-off date for registration is usually six weeks before the start of a course.
 If you are within this time period please email [email protected]

 to find out if applications are still being accepted.

-4. The course components consist of theory, physical examination and needle practice labs in which you will be a needle subject; the latter facilitates experiential learning of the physical and autonomic effects of needling.
+3. The course components consist of theory, physical examination and needle practice labs in which you will be a needle subject; the latter facilitates experiential learning of the physical and autonomic effects of needling.
 All participants will be expected to be needled and to be subjected to detailed neuro- and musculoskeletal examination.
 Should you be recovering from surgery, physical trauma, or be engaged in litigation following trauma of any kind you must delay participation on this course until all issues have been resolved.
 Needling is contraindicated in the presence of acute trauma or within 3 to 6 months following major surgery.

 Fees and Registration

 There is no GST/HST charged for Gunn IMS courses.
-Completion of all parts is required before certification is provided.

 Once your application is accepted, full payment for your first course is due to hold your place on the course.